Khushang49/Docker/Docker_Volume/Docker_Volume_Intro.md

 now create database.
 ![image](https://github.com/Khushang49/Docker/assets/95266353/dd5bb9e3-8d81-4095-a8d6-769ab1258869)

 Now exit from container and check for volume.
 But if you create new container then it will not pick thos values.
-If you want to use same volume then you have to mention the volume while creating the container.
+If you want to use same volume then you have to mention the volume while creating the container. **Also you have stop or remove that container to use volume**.

 #docker run -d -v **volumeid:mentionthevolumepath** --name mysql2 mysql